 This could potentially change online shopping as we know it–and open windows to vast possibilities yet to be explored.

 Smartphone manufacturer OnePlus created a VR experience set in space to launch one of the flagship handsets.
 The campaign "transported" 60,000 people to a space station, where they were provided with a fully immersive experience that allowed them to learn about the new phone's features.

-As noted by Clickz, within six hours, OnePlus enjoyed an incredible 30 percent conversion rate.
+According to Clickz, within six hours, OnePlus enjoyed an incredible 30% conversion rate.

-Despite a relatively muted hype around VR, compared to three years ago when Facebook purchased Oculus, there are still plenty of reasons to be excited about the evolution of the technology.
+Despite a relatively muted hype around VR, compared to 2014 when Facebook purchased Oculus, there are still plenty of reasons to be excited about the evolution of the technology.